On Finite-Size D-Branes in Superstring Theory: Introduction

-Given the importance of the odd moduli for the obstruction one may wonder whether the situation would be different in the bosonic string.
-In this case standard conformal perturbation theory is applicable but the modulus is again obstructed as shown in \cite{Mattiello:2018kue} because the marginal operator that implements the blow up fails to be exactly marginal, at least if the compactification radius is a multiple of the self-dual radius.
+One may wonder how the situation compares to the bosonic string.
+In this case standard world-sheet approach is applicable but the modulus is obstructed as shown in \cite{Mattiello:2018kue} because the marginal operator that implements the blow up fails to be exactly marginal, at least if the compactification radius is a multiple of the self-dual radius.

 The rest of the paper is organized as follows.
 In section \ref{sec:SYM}, in order to be self-contained, we briefly review the maximally supersymmetric Yang-Mills theory in four euclidean dimensions, with a particular focus on instanton solutions, both in regular and singular gauge.
 In section \ref{sec:brane_system} we review the D(-1)-D3 brane SCFT with focus on the massless excitations and their field theory limit.
 In section \ref{sec:marginal_operators} we describe the marginal operators generating a blow up of the size of a D(-1) brane bound to D3 branes.
 In section \ref{sec:SFT} we first review some aspects of the $A_\infty$-SFT required to analyze exact marginality of the blow-up mode and then establish marginality at second order.
 In section \ref{subs:profile} we then compute the first order contribution to the amplitude for the emission of a gluon from the D(-1)-D3 worldsheet and relate it to the instanton profile in $\mathcal{N}=4$ SYM theory.
-In section \ref{sec:third_order} we show that the blow-up modulus is obstructed at third order in the size by analyzing the SFT-equations of motion to this order.
+In section \ref{sec:third_order} we discuss the marginality of the blow-up modulus at third order in the size by analyzing the SFT-equations of motion to this order.
 Finally we present our conclusions.
 Appendix \ref{app:conventions} is devoted to notations and conventions, while appendix \ref{app:OPE} treats the property of operators used in this paper.
 In appendix \ref{app:profile} the detailed calculation of the instanton profile is analyzed and in appendix \ref{Pder} the detailed derivation of the contact terms relevant for section \ref{sec:third_order} is outlined.
+In appendix \ref{app:anomaly} we discuss anomalous contributions due to the presence of non-primary operators.